MagicBowen/microservice/examples/readme.md

 - [x]: http service implement, using redis
 - [x]: put entity service and http service in docker
 - [x]: register and discovery of mongo and redis from etcd
-- [ ]: register and discovery of entity service from etcd
+- [x]: register and discovery of entity service from etcd
+- [ ]: LB to entity service
 - [ ]: modify api to graphiz
 - [ ]: concurrent node compete to the master using etcd
 - [ ]: logstash log to kafka (spike fluentD)